How to Match Your Venue to Your Training: The Comparative Guide to Training Venues

 Temporary office space is designed for companies to rent out as needed.
-It is often used as transitional space or overflow for companies, but can also be used for corporate training programs.
+It is often used as transitional space or overflow for companies, but can it also be used for corporate training programs?

 The Strengths: Rented office space is largely cost efficient.
 Because it’s designed with a “however-much-you-need-for-however-long-you-need-it” mentality, you will likely find a decent hourly rate for a suitable size that will fulfill your requirements to complete the training.
 Weekends, evenings, or regular work hours—these facilities will tend to price exactly what you need and not a minute more, allowing you to maintain a reasonable budget.

 The Weaknesses: You are likely getting the bare basics of renting space—a certain square footage of space for a particular length of time, nothing more.

 - These rented office spaces give you empty space, which leaves a lot for you to fill.
 As a result, any AV requirements, snacks or catering, technical support, or printed materials are squarely on your shoulders to manage.

 - Your room will have to be laid out appropriately for a “classroom” or “pods” layout, dependent on your needs, and most of these companies won’t do that for you.